cvtsh248/TI84-3DEngine/README.md

 # TI84-3DEngine
-A 3D Engine for the TI84 Plus Ce
+A Work In Progress 3D Engine for the TI84 Plus Ce